Newsletter

 If you weren't a writer, what would you be?

-A photographer.
-Or, perhaps, an event planner.
-I think being a research scientist would be very cool--although I would never have the patience for that!
+A photographer or an event planner.
+I think being a research scientist would be very cool--although I don't think I have the patience for that!

 What's your worst habit?